dorna-robotics/dorna2-python/README.md

 robot.close() # always close the socket when you are done
 ```

-## Send and Receive Data
+## Controller Replies and Command Status
-Once you are  connected to the robot controller, you can start sending valid commands to the robot, and receive messages from it.
+Once you are  connected to the robot controller, you can start sending valid commands to the robot, and receive messages and replies from it.

 ### Command Status and Execution
 We need to first get familiar with the status of a command sent to the robot.
 When sending a valid command to the robot, the controller reports the status of the command from the time that the command is submitted, to the time that the execution of that command is completed using a `stat` key and the unique `id` send initially with the command.
 An example of such a message is as follows: